anychart-integrations/anychart-clojure-sample/README.md

 [<img src="https://cdn.anychart.com/images/logo-transparent-segoe.png?2" width="234px" alt="AnyChart - Robust JavaScript/HTML5 Chart library for any project">](https://anychart.com)
-# AnyChart Clojure and Clojurescript Integration Sample
+# AnyChart Clojure and ClojureScript Integration Sample
 The sample is a basic sales dashboard, with data stored in several tables and shown on a website as several JavaScript bar, line and pie charts, along with ability to filter data and update charts on the fly.

 ## Overview

-This sample shows a sample dashboard done with [AnyChart JavaScript Charting Framework](http://www.anychart.com/) and, [Clojurescript](https://github.com/clojure/clojurescript) frontend, [Clojure](http://clojure.org/) backend and [Postgresql](http://www.postgresql.org/) Database.
+This sample shows a sample dashboard done with [AnyChart JavaScript Charting Framework](http://www.anychart.com/) and, [ClojureScript](https://github.com/clojure/clojurescript) frontend, [Clojure](http://clojure.org/) backend and [Postgresql](http://www.postgresql.org/) Database.

 ## Project Structure
 * src/templates - selmer templates